-Operating lease payments represent our commitment for future minimum rent made under non-cancelable leases for our corporate offices in Palo Alto, California, and office and laboratory space in Visp, Switzerland.
-Total future undiscounted payments for our operating lease obligations as of December 31, 2022 were \$117.3 million, of which \$15.6 million is due in the next twelve months.
+Operating lease payments represent our commitment for future minimum rent made under non-cancelable leases for our corporate offices in Palo Alto, California, office and laboratory space in Visp, Switzerland, and related to our Ursus facility.
+Total future undiscounted payments for our operating lease obligations as of December 31, 2023 were \$105.0 million, of which \$14.8 million is due in the next twelve months.